 - anger issues

-- problems from the past, including childhood
+- problems relating to the past / childhood

 - abuse (past / current)